LucasAstley/Minecraft_Survival_Custom_Pregen_Map/README.md

 | Nether        | 10 000 blocs  | 12,2 Go       | 8,73 Go        | [Link 📎](https://drive.google.com/file/d/1SVXM4hkmm0U0e3D-qv0smpqge4VLYoBU/view?usp=sharing "Download Nether map on Google Drive")     |
 | End           | 10 000 blocs  | 6,41 Go       | 1,71 Go        | [Link 📎](https://drive.google.com/file/d/1gKYWW9d3Ix3hZxVGw6UW1oj4dEx8luUB/view?usp=sharing "Download Overworld map on Google Drive")     |

 ⚠️ Datapacks are stored in the overworld folder, if you want to use the nether or end you will need to use the overworld!
+It is strongly recommended not to import other maps and to only use these 3

 These maps took a long time to generate and used a lot of server resources, so if you want to support me you can [buy me a coffee](https://www.buymeacoffee.com/lucasastley) ☕